Andrew-S-Rosen/cgcnn_patched/README.md

 This revision addresses a few minor issues:

+1. Patches the original code to be compatible with PyTorch 2.6.
-1. It is easy for the crystal graph cache to be dumped, causing significant slowdown in the data processing end, as mentioned [here](https://github.com/txie-93/cgcnn/pull/18).
+2. It is easy for the crystal graph cache to be dumped, causing significant slowdown in the data processing end, as mentioned [here](https://github.com/txie-93/cgcnn/pull/18).
 This version will automatically write .pkl files for each structure so the features do not have to be regenerated on-the-fly.
-2. The predict.py script was fixed, and several minor changes were made to the log file.
+3. The predict.py script was fixed, and several minor changes were made to the log file.
-3. A new atom_init.json file was made, in part to address the issue raised [here](https://github.com/txie-93/cgcnn/issues/2).
+4. An additional atom_init.json file was supplied, in part to address the issue raised [here](https://github.com/txie-93/cgcnn/issues/2).
 It makes no difference though in the end.

 ## How to cite